marcduiker/dapr-docs/daprdocs/content/en/developing-applications/building-blocks/jobs/howto-schedule-and-handle-triggered-jobs.md

 Create an ASP.NET Core project and add the latest version of `Dapr.Jobs` from NuGet.
 While it's not strictly necessary for your project to use the `Microsoft.NET.Sdk.Web` SDK to create jobs, as of the time this documentation is authored, only the service that schedules a job will receive trigger invocations for it.
-As those invocations expect an endpoint registered that can handle the job trigger, and that requires the `Microsoft.NET.Sdk.Web` SDK, it's recommended that you use an ASP.NET Core project for this purpose.
+As those invocations expect an endpoint that can handle the job trigger and requires the `Microsoft.NET.Sdk.Web` SDK, it's recommended that you use an ASP.NET Core project for this purpose.

 Start by defining types to